catholic-place/kobble-data/content/home.md

 The Catholic Place is both a repository of Catholic information *and* a place where you can create

 Content is arranged in Channels and Tracks.
-Click a channel on in t
+Click a channel on in the left nav